VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

 ## State System

 The attributes we pass to the graphics can be considered as a default state.
 If we want the graphics to have different performances in different states, we can implement it through the state system.
 You can define a states attribute for the graphics.
-This attribute is an object that saves the configuration when in different states.
+This attribute is an object, which contains the configuration when in different states.
 You can also set different state configurations dynamically through the `stateProxy` callback.
 Then use the `useStates` method to switch the graphic state, and use the `clearStates` method to clear the graphic state.
-Next, demonstrate with a piece of code
+Next, demonstrate through a piece of code

 ```ts
 const rect = createRect({